Italy's voters give boost to fragile coalition, shun Grillo

 In February, the 5-Star stormed into parliament for the first time by winning a quarter of the national vote as Italians turned their backs on traditional political parties, who they blamed for corruption, waste and mismanaging the economy.

-Pessato said the 5-Star Movement's defeat was in part because Grillo had rebuffed overtures to back a PD-led government, disappointing the traditional center-left voters who chose Grillo over the PD.
+Pessato said the 5-Star Movement's defeat was in part because Grillo had rebuffed overtures to back a PD-led government, disappointing the traditional centre-left voters who chose Grillo over the PD.

-"The center-left voters who voted for Grillo three months ago returned to the center-left," Pessato said.
+"The centre-left voters who voted for Grillo three months ago returned to the centre-left," Pessato said.

 5-STAR DISSENT